On the Square Peg Problem and Its Relatives: Inscribed crosspolytopes

-The conjecture in general is probably very difficult and a solution would involve deeper geometric reasoning, since there is the following ``topological counter-example'' for $d=3$.
-Suppose we are given a smooth embedding $\Gamma:S^2\to\RR^3$.
-Let $G\iso(\ZZ_2)^3\rtimes S_3$ be the symmetry group of the regular octahedron and $G_{or}\subset G$ be the subgroup of orientation preserving symmetries. $G$ acts on $(S^2)^6$ by permuting the coordinates in the same way as it permutes the vertices of the regular octahedron.
+\paragraph{The topological counter-example.} A solution of the conjecture would involve deeper geometric reasoning, since there is the following ``topological counter-example'' for $d=3$.
+Suppose we are given a smooth embedding $\Gamma:S^2\to M$.
+Let $G\iso(\ZZ/2)^3\rtimes S_3$ be the symmetry group of the regular octahedron and $G_{\rm{or}}\subset G$ be the subgroup of orientation preserving symmetries. $G$ acts on $(S^2)^6$ by permuting the coordinates in the same way as it permutes the vertices of the regular octahedron.
 Let $G$ act on $\RR^{12}$ by permuting the coordinates in the same way as it permutes the edges of the regular octahedron.
 The subrepresentation $(\diag_{\RR^{12}})^\bot\subset\RR^{12}$ is denoted by $Y$.
 Let $\fatdiag_{(S^2)^6}$ be the space of all $6$-tuples in $(S^2)^6$ that contain at least two equal elements, that is, the fat diagonal.
 Let $B$ be a small $\eps$-neighborhood of $\fatdiag_{(S^2)^6}$, where $\eps$ depends only on an isotopy of $\Gamma$ to some nice embedding, that we will describe later.
 Then the complement $X:=(S^2)^6\wo B$ is a free compact $G$-manifold with boundary and